-Julie Soriero joined MIT as an Associate Professor and the Department Head and Director of Athletics, Physical Education and Recreation (DAPER) in July of 2007.
+Julie Soriero joined MIT as an Associate Professor and the Department Head and Director of Athletics, Physical Education and Recreation (DAPER) in July of 2007 and enters her 11th year in 2017-18.
 She directs a department that supports one of the most comprehensive athletic programs in the country, featuring 33 intercollegiate teams, including a Division I rowing program that has its women competing in the Patriot League.
 A noted speaker, Soriero has presented at the NACDA and NCAA conventions as well as the National Association of Collegiate Women Athletic Administrators (NACWAA), the Women’s Coaches Academy and the NCAA sponsored Women’s Leadership Symposiums.

-Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team.
-Under her leadership MIT has become one of the top NCAA Division III programs in the country, rising to No. 1 in the nation in the Learfield Director’s Cup standings after the fall seasons of 2014 and finishing 2014-15 in the No. 3 position in the Cup standings, the highest finish in program history.
-In final season Director’s Cup standings MIT has finished in the top-10 in each of the last five years.
+Since arriving at MIT, Soriero has been directly involved in the fundraising and construction of a number of capital facilities projects and reorganized the Senior Management Team.
+In 2015-16, she fundraised approximately $7 million dollars for the complete renovation of the Steinbrenner Stadium grandstands, the track and field facility and the baseball and softball fields.
+Under her leadership, MIT has become one of the top NCAA Division III programs in the country, rising to No. 1 in the nation in the Learfield Director’s Cup standings after the 2014 fall season and finishing 2014-15 in the No. 3 position in the Cup standings, the highest finish in school history.
+After last year’s 11th-place finish, MIT has now placed in the top-10 in four of the last five years.

-During Soriero's career she has served on multiple national and local boards and committees and is currently serving on the NCAA Division III Management Council, Olympic Sports Committee, and the Committee on Women’s Athletics.
-She previously was elected to serve on the NACWAA Board of Directors, chaired the NACWAA Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Director's of Athletics (NACDA) Executive Committee.
-Soriero also completed a term of service with the NCAA Women’s Basketball Rules Committee.
+During Soriero's career she has served on multiple national and local boards and committees and is currently serving as the president of Women Leaders in College Sports, as well as a member of the Olympic Sports Committee and the Committee on Women’s Athletics.
+She previously was elected to serve on the NCAA Division III Management Council, Women Leaders in College Sports Board of Directors, chaired the Women Leaders in College Sports Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Directors of Athletics (NACDA) Executive Committee.
+She also completed a term of service with the NCAA Women’s Basketball Rules Committee.

 Originally from New Hope, Pa., near Philadelphia, Soriero began her career in athletics after receiving her Bachelor of Science degree in Health and Physical Education from the Pennsylvania State University.
 She later earned her Master of Education degree in Sports Psychology from Temple University.